 - π There is no entry ticket for this fort.

-- π Gooty Fort contains temples and carvings made of granite rocks.
+- π πͺ¨ Gooty Fort houses temples and intricate carvings carved from solid granite.

 π Sarva Lakshmi Narasimha Swamy Temple